Skip to main content

 Query all cloud services used by a specific application

-When a cloud provider is having an outage, Cloudaware assists in establishing immediate business impact.
+During provider outages, Cloudaware helps assess business impact by listing application services affected.
 Using CLI, engineers can quickly retrieve a list of computing resources that are unavailable to perform business service recovery in failover region.

 CODE